imminentgloom/postskript/README.md

 E3 - crow cv 3 & 4
 ```

-_arc required. complemented by a grid, sidvagn and ii via nb._
+_arc required. complemented by a grid, sidvagn or gridkeys and ii via nb._